 It's easy to apply for the Innovation Accreditation Programme.
-Simply complete the self-assessment to discover where you are on the Innovation Framework today.
+Simply complete the assessment to discover where you are on the Innovation Framework today.

 Founded in 2018, PAC Group’s eight divisions provide electrical and mechanical engineering applications and solutions to all industry sectors across the UK and Ireland.
 Operating from a 15,000 sq. ft. premises in Belfast, they have a team of over 40 employees and growing.